Dyscalculia: Persistence in adults

+Adults with dyscalculia may struggle with directions while driving and with controlling their finances, leading to difficulties on a day-to-day basis.

 College students or other adult learners

 College students particularly may have a difficult time due to the fast pace and change in difficulty of the work they are given.
 As a result of this, students may develop much anxiety and frustration.
-After dealing with their anxiety for a long time, students can become averse to math and try to avoid it as much as possible, which may result in lower grades in math courses.
+After dealing with their anxiety for a long time, students can become averse to mathematics and try to avoid it as much as possible, which may result in lower grades in mathematics courses.
 Students with dyscalculia, however, can also do exceptionally well in writing, reading, and speaking.

 Causes

 Both domain-general and domain-specific causes have been put forth.
 With respect to pure developmental dyscalculia, domain-general causes are unlikely as they should not impair one's ability in the numerical domain without also affecting other domains such as reading.
-However, in favor of domain-general theories, some studies suggested that some other congitive functions as spatial skills, face perception and general working memory could be a predictor of dyscalculia and comorbid dyslexia/dyscalculia.
+In favor of domain-general theories, some studies suggested that some other cognitive functions as spatial skills, face perception and general working memory could be a predictor of dyscalculia and comorbid dyslexia/dyscalculia.
 Two competing domain-specific hypotheses about the causes of developmental dyscalculia have been proposed – the magnitude representation (or number module deficit hypothesis) and the access deficit hypothesis.